 CLICK ON ANY PHOTO ON THE SITE TO SEE IT FULL SCREEN, USE BACK BUTTON TO RETURN TO BLOG

 This is a blog for family and friends about sailing.
-It’s not all about going offshore: there are posts about building a lapstrake pram dinghy, about nerdish technical issues that I’m interested in, such as electronic navigation and chart accuracy, about barge cruises including the Venice lagoon, and we also intend to canoe the lengths of the Stour and the Waveney, the southern and northern borders of Suffolk.
+It’s not all about going offshore: there are posts about building a lapstrake pram dinghy, about nerdish technical issues that I’m interested in, such as electronic navigation and chart accuracy, about barge cruises including the Venice lagoon, and we also intend to canoe the lengths of the Stour (for the fourth time) and the Waveney, the southern and northern borders of Suffolk.